priyanshuXsinha/voiceflow_analysis/README.md

 ## 🗂️ Data Schema

-The system needs a CSV file with comments from customers.
+The system expects a CSV file containing customer feedback text.

-### Required Column (found automatically): `review_text`- "read"
+### Supported Text Columns (auto-detected)
+- review
+- review_text
-- "text"
+- text
-- "say"
+- comment
-- "response"
+- feedback
+### Auto-Generated Fields
 - "sentiment" can be good, bad, or neutral (thanks to TextBlob)
 - "rating" is a number from 1 to 5 that comes from the sentiment score.
 - The term "category" could refer to several areas, such as delivery, product quality, technical problems, customer service, and pricing, among others.---